marc-issa/Instagram-like-website/README.md

 - Users can upload photos and share them with other users
 - Users can see their photos and others in their feed
 - Users can like and comment on photos
+- Users can find friends
+- Users can talk to each other with our messaging feature
+- Users can add, block and remove friends

 ## APIs
 Here is a like to the list of [APIs](api).